 In recent years, there has been an explosion of interest in measurement driven process improvement in software development.
 This is largely driven by the DevOps movement and the work of the DORA team, highlighting how data can be used to separate high performing teams from the rest and showing the impact that the practices these teams use, have on the outcomes for the businesses they support.

-At Exathink, we view DevOps practices as a part of an overall Value Delivery Optimization program.
-Specifically, the focus of DevOps is Software Delivery Optimization: reducing the time and effort required to take code increments from development environments to production.
-While it is a necessary part of optimizing value delivery, it is not sufficient.
+At Exathink, we view DevOps practices as a part of an overall engineering process optimization program.
+Specifically, the focus of DevOps is software delivery Optimization: reducing the time and effort required to take code increments from development environments to production.
+While it is a necessary part of optimizing an engineering process, it is not sufficient.

 This is because there is significant latency in every phase of value creation and delivery: time when work is waiting around without making progress due to multitasking, capacity constraints, context switches, handoffs and collaboration delays between people.